pojntfx/networked-linux-memsync/docs/notes.md

 ## Results

+### Testing Environments

+- Hardware specifications
+- Benchmark scripts are reproducible (add link here)
+- Multiple runs were done for each measurement to ensure consistenly

 ### Latency

 - TODO: Benchmark for development of first chunk latency of baseline vs. userfault vs. direct vs. managed with RTT = 0 (we can't add a RTT to baseline)